A blog about curry (...and naming your business)

 Each of their searches produced a page or two of results featuring every curry restaurant in the local area.
 They couldn’t identify the place I had recommended.

 Not all keyword-rich or descriptive business names are as bland as Farnborough Tandoori.
 You could have chosen “Naan’s”.
 Or “Coriander Kitchen”.
 But unless you choose a name that’s yours and yours alone, you’ll only ever get found along with all of your competitors.

 Think brand, not bland

-If you’d chosen the name Jesanda, or Syeta for your business (names like this are known as brandable business names), my friends might well have remembered you.
+If you’d chosen a distinctive, non-keyword based name for your business (what we'd call a brandable business name), my friends might well have remembered you.
 And you would certainly have stood out in the pages of search results.

 At the risk of over-stretching my analogy, my point is simple – using descriptive keyword-based business names is a recipe for disaster.